 Try to avoid some of these errors when you’re figuring out how to price yourself as a freelancer.
 You need to balance value and expectation quite carefully, so it’s easy to fall foul of some pitfalls.

-• It’s uncomfortable talking about money.
-Everyone knows that.
-Still, you have to do it regardless, so being upfront and honest about it in the first place is the best way.
+- Discussing costs can feel awkward, but most people appreciate this and are glad of an honest and upfront chat.
 Have that conversation at the start and set your stall early.
 That way, the client knows where you stand on your prices and can decide if they want to go ahead or not.

-• This is similar to lowballing, but setting prices purely to compete or undercut others isn’t a great long-term strategy.
-You’ll end up burning yourself out and doing more work at a lower quality.
-Focus on the value you bring and be confident in pricing that accordingly.
+- This is similar to lowballing, but setting prices purely to compete or undercut others isn’t a great long-term strategy.
+Think about the value that you bring to the project and convey that to your client above the fact that you’re ‘cheaper’ than others.

 How to price yourself as a freelancer

 Ultimately, it’s down to you to work out what’s best for your business.
 Just remember to value yourself and your skills appropriately and don’t sell yourself short!
 If you’ve found this post helpful, please give it a share or a pin on Pinterest.
-You might enjoy this post on building your freelance portfolio too.
+For more tips and advice about working as a freelancer, check out this post on building your freelance portfolio too.